Vipera ammodytes: Description

 The color pattern is different for males and females.
 In males, the head has irregular dark brown, dark gray, or black markings.
 A thick, black stripe runs from behind the eye to behind the angle of the jaw.
 The tongue is usually black, and the iris has a golden or coppery color.
 Males have a characteristic dark blotch or V marking on the back of the head that often connects to the dorsal zigzag pattern.
 The ground color for males varies and includes many different shades of gray, sometimes yellowish or pinkish gray, or yellowish brown.
 The dorsal zigzag is dark gray or black, the edge of which is sometimes darker.
 A row of indistinct, dark (occasionally yellowish) spots runs along each side, sometimes joined in a wavy band.

 Females have a similar color pattern, except that it is less distinct and contrasting.
 They usually lack the dark blotch or V-shaped marking (on the back of the head) that the males have.
 Ground color is variable, and tends more towards browns and bronzes; grayish-brown, reddish-brown, copper, "dirty cream", or brick red.
 The dorsal zigzag is a shade of brown.

 Both sexes have a zigzag dorsal stripe, set against a lighter background.
 This pattern is often fragmented.
 The belly color varies, and can be grayish, yellowish-brown, or pinkish and "heavily clouded", or with dark spots.
 Sometimes, the ventral color is black or bluish gray, with white flecks and inclusions edged in white.
 The chin is lighter in color than the belly.
 Underneath, the tip of the tail may be yellow, orange, orange-red, red, or green.
 Melanism does occur, but is rare.
 Juvenile color patterns are about the same as the adults.
 The cinderella snake may be between the rail and a ballast prism, accumulating solar heat in her body.

 Common names

 The common names that can be found for Vipera ammodytes in English are horned viper, long-nosed viper, nose-horned viper, sand viper, sand adder, common sand adder, common sand viper, and sand natter.
 In Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia and Serbia, a common name used for this snake is poskok (поскок, lit. 'jumper').
 In Greece, the common name used is ochia (οχιά).

 Geographic range

-North-eastern Italy, Slovenia, Croatia, Bosnia-Herzegovina, Serbia, Montenegro, Albania, Kosovo, Macedonia, Greece (including Cyclades), southern Austria, Romania, Bulgaria, Turkey, Georgia and Syria.
+North-eastern Italy, Slovenia, Croatia, Bosnia-Herzegovina, Serbia, Montenegro, Kosova, Albania, Macedonia, Greece (including Cyclades), southern Austria, Romania, Bulgaria, Turkey, Georgia and Syria.